RosaleeKnight/basic-scripts-collection/README.md

 This is a collection of basic scripts to common programming problems.

 -----
-# 🖱️ Contents
+# 🖱️ Contents JavaScript

 - **Anagram:** *Write a function to check whether two strings are anagrams of each other.
-If so return are anagrams and if not return are not anagrams.*
+If so return "are anagrams" and if not return "are not anagrams."* (Sorts the letters of each string alphabetically and compares if they are the same.)
+- **Fibonacci Sequence** Write a function to find the 1000th term in the Fibonacci Sequence.
+(Calculates using the fibonacci formula and tail recursion to avoid crashing at large numbers.)
 - **FizzBuzz:** *Write a function that prints the numbers from 1 to 100.
 But for multiples of three print “Fizz” instead of the number and for the multiples of five print “Buzz”.
-For numbers which are multiples of both three and five print “FizzBuzz”.*
+For numbers which are multiples of both three and five print “FizzBuzz”.* (Using remainders check if something is a multiple of 3 and 5, just 3 or just 5.
+Log the rest of the items.)
-- **Palindrome Checker** *Write a function that when given a string returns true if the string is a palindrome or false otherwise.*
+- **Palindrome Checker:** *Write a function that when given a string returns true if the string is a palindrome or false otherwise.*(Remove all empty space in the string, set to lower case, reverses a copy and see if it's the same as the original.)

 -----
 # ❔ How to use